liamnaddell/timeline/README.md

 ### What needs to be done

 * Better error handling
-* Better docs while on command line
+* Better docs while on command line(im lookin at u subcommands)
 * Developer guide
 * In line comments